zilliztech/doc_en/infini/install_infini_bi.md

 ## Configure the visualized interface

-1.In the login page, enter username and password to log in.
+1. In the login page, enter username and password to log in.

    - Default username: zilliz
    - Default password: zilliz

 2. After login, enter information for the MegaWise database.
 Save the information and jump to the dashboard page.